-- 4.1.1.1 The Board may consider amendments to the Growth Plan in accordance with the authority given to the Board. - 4.1.1.2 The outcomes of Context Studies and other future studies and initiatives approved by the Board shall be incorporated through amendments to the Growth Plan. - 4.1.1.3 Prior to the incorporation of the outcomes of Context Studies within amendments to the Growth Plan, the Board must consider approved Context Studies in its decision-making.
+4.1.1.1 The Board may consider amendments to the Growth Plan in accordance with the authority given to the Board.

+4.1.1.2 The outcomes of Context Studies and other future studies and initiatives approved by the Board shall be incorporated through amendments to the Growth Plan.

+4.1.1.3 Prior to the incorporation of the outcomes of Context Studies within amendments to the Growth Plan, the Board must consider approved Context Studies in its decision-making.

-4.1.2 Periodic Reviews and Reporting Policies
+4.1.2 Periodic Reviews and Reporting

-- 4.1.2.1 The CMRB shall undertake a ten year comprehensive review and update of the Growth Plan.
-The terms of reference for the Growth Plan update process and requirements shall be determined by the CMRB in consultation with the Government of Alberta. - 4.1.2.2 An update of the Growth Plan shall be undertaken within five years of the adoption of the Growth Plan by the Minister and every five years thereafter to: - (a) review and adjust the population and employment forecasts, and extend the forecasts by five years; - (b) review the proportions of new residential population by Placetype approved since the last periodic review, by municipality and Placetype;
+4.1.2.1 The CMRB shall undertake a comprehensive review and update of the Growth Plan within ten years of the approval of the Growth Plan by the Minister.
+The terms of reference for the Growth Plan update process and requirements shall be determined by the CMRB in consultation with the Government of Alberta.

+4.1.2.2 An update of the Growth Plan shall be undertaken within five years of the approval of the Growth Plan by the Minister of Municipal Affairs and every five years thereafter to:

+(a) review and adjust the population and employment forecasts, and extend the forecasts by five years;

-- (c) adjust the population and employment projections as needed to achieve the goals, objectives and policies of the Regional Growth Plan; and - (d) incorporate the findings and direction of Joint Planning Area Context Studies, as appropriate. - 4.1.2.3 The Regional Evaluation Framework shall be reviewed and updated simultaneously with the five year and ten year reviews of the Growth Plan, or at the request of the Board or the Minister.
+(b) review the proportions of new residential population by Placetype approved since the last periodic review, by municipality and Placetype; (c) adjust the population and employment projections as needed to achieve the vision, objectives, and policies of the Regional Growth Plan; and (d) incorporate the findings and direction of Joint Planning Area Context Studies, as appropriate.
+4.1.2.3 The Regional Evaluation Framework shall be reviewed and updated simultaneously with the five reviewed and updated simultaneously with the five year and ten year reviews of the Growth Plan, or at the request of the Board or the Minister.